skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

 2. [Quarkus Health](https://quarkus.io/guides/smallrye-health)
 3. [SpringBoot Actuator](https://docs.spring.io/spring-boot/docs/2.3.0.RELEASE/reference/html/production-ready-features.html#production-ready-kubernetes-probes)

-:bangbang: Decision: **Quarkus Health** & **Probes will be enforced as part of a future enhancement of the deployment pipeline.**

 #### Resource management

 At its core Kubernetes is concerned about managing resources, primarily CPU and memory so that it can assign pods to execute on worker nodes.
 To help with scheduling Pods can specify their CPU and memory needs via resource requests and limits.
-The combination of Requests & Limits is key to optimizing the performance of the container platform and ensuring that Pods are not artibrarly terminated when resources are under pressure.
+The combination of Requests & Limits is key to optimizing the performance of the container platform and ensuring that Pods are not arbitrarily terminated when resources are under pressure.
 At a minimum CPU and Memory requests should be configured for pods, eg:

 ```